THE BELLS OF SUSSEX

 T .
 MEARS OF LONDON FECIT 1834

-The 3rd is dedicated to Anne and James Tyrwhitt, Sophia's parents.
+The Third is dedicated to Anne and James Tyrwhitt, Sophia's parents.

-Revd James was born in Gibraltar 1806 and lived until he was 66.
-He passed away in Burpham.
-Anne was born 3 years earlier and married James on January 25th, 1827 in Surrey.
-Her father was James Barrett, born in Hertfordshire.
+Revd.
+James was born in Gibraltar in 1806 and lived until he was 66.
+Anne was born three years earlier and married James on January 25th, 1827, in Surrey.

-The remaining 2 bells are dedicated to Sophia and her husband.
+The remaining two bells are dedicated to Sophia and her husband.

-The 4th bears Robert Drewitt's name who was born April 14th, 1809 in Lavington.
-Prior to Sophia, he married Frances Elizabeth Lane in 1847 which lasted 15 years.
+The Fourth bears Robert Drewitt's name.
+He was born on April 14th, 1809, in Lavington.
+Prior to Sophia, he married Frances Elizabeth Lane in 1847, a marriage which lasted 15 years.
 He then married Sophia in 1862.
-He passed away aged 82 in Woolavington to which his wife outlived him.
+He passed away aged 82 in Woolavington, and his wife outlived him.

 This bell also has a small casting flaw above the soundbow.